km4ack/pi-build/README.md

 Pi gives you complete control over the build.
 It allows you to choose the applications you want to install and skip the ones you don’t need.
 This keeps your pi as lean and mean as possible.
 A list of applications available using Build-a-Pi can be found below on this page.
 Use it as your base and add additional applications as needed down the road.
-Videos coming soon.

 # Needed info for pi build